Vostok (Russian train): Hijacking

-At the midnight of 13 July 2003, three culprits of a syndicate sneaked on a train to Beijing and looted 4 coaches with Chinese passengers by threatening and assaulting from 13 to 14 July, the syndicate looted 7400 Russian rubles, 200 USD and 100 RMB.
-The victims are Chinese traders and students in Russia.
-The syndicate escaped the train at China on 15 and the victims lodged police report after clearing immigration in China.
+At midnight of 13 July 2003, three culprits of a syndicate sneaked onto a train to Beijing and looted 4 coaches with Chinese passengers by threatening and assaulting them.
+From 13 to 14 July, the syndicate looted 7400 Russian rubles, 200 USD and 100 RMB.
+The victims were Chinese traders and students in Russia.
+The syndicate escaped the train at China on 15 July and the victims lodged a police report after clearing immigration in China.
 The police sent arrest warrants to all border checkpoints based on the passport information.
-On 16 December 2003, the head of the syndicate was arrested at Manzhouli, and he was sentenced to jail for 13 years, 3 years suspension of public rights and fine of 20000 RMB by Beijing Intermediate Railways Court.
+On 16 December 2003, the head of the syndicate was arrested at Manzhouli, and he was sentenced to jail for 13 years, 3 years suspension of public rights and a fine of 20,000 RMB by Beijing Intermediate Railways Court.